brian-peter-dickson/draft-dickson-dnsop-ds-hack/README.md

 This DNSKEY is used only as the input to the corresponding DS hashs published in the parent zone.

+Note that this method is orthogonal to the specific choice of DS hashes.
+Examples here refer to the what is published currently in the IANA tables for recommended DNSSEC parameters, including recommended choices.
+Any valid supported hash for DS records MAY be used.

 ## Algorithm {TBD1}

 This algorithm is used to validate the NS records of the delegation for the owner name.

-The NS records are canonicalized according to the DNSSEC signing process [@!RFC4034] section 6, including removing any label compression, and normalizing the character cases to lower case.
+The original NS records are canonicalized according to the DNSSEC signing process [@!RFC4034] section 6, including removing any label compression, and normalizing the character cases to lower case.
 The RDATA field of the record is hashed using the selected digest algorithm(s), e.g. SHA2-256 for DS digest algorithm 2.

-Note that only the RDATA from the original NS record is used in constructing the DS record.
+Note that only the RDATA from the wire format of the original NS record is used in constructing the DS record.

 ### Example